 Speaking of seeds, we’ll start with highlighting a seed that can come to your aid during a season of gatherings that are usually filled with food, beverages, and other delights: fennel.
 Fennel is native to the Mediterranean and is a flowering short-lived perennial.
-The plant is used both in the kitchen and in the apothecary; in this highlight we will focus on fennel’s seeds, which are commonly used for their effectiveness in relieving digestive complaints associated with bloating and gas.
+People use the plant both in the kitchen and in the apothecary; in this highlight we will focus on fennel’s seeds, which herbalists commonly use for their effectiveness in relieving digestive complaints associated with bloating and gas.

 This herb is an opportunistic plant and therefore you may find fennel lining local trails and covering hillsides, making it difficult for native plants to spread.
 People can volunteer with local, nature-based non-profits to help eradicate introduced species like this and in turn put the plant to good use.
 If you take this approach because of the wild abundance around you, there really is no need to plant extra in your garden.